forestgrape/coronavirus/index.md

 ---

 ## Updates
 All updates regarding the current Covid Situation here.
 Larger updates here, smaller updates are noted in the section [Minor Updates](#minor-updates) below.

-- 7.2./8.2.
-Benefits of movement moved to own page [Movement](./movement.md) extension and a better foundation in work.
+- 9.2.
+(7.2. commits) Benefits of movement moved to own page [Movement](./movement.md) extension and a better foundation in work.
-- 4.2./8.2.
-Formulations and clarifications across the page.
+- 9.2.
+(4.2. commits) Formulations and clarifications across the page.
 E.g. Updated a word of caution regarding vaccines.
 Special caution is needed for RNA vaccines.
-- 4.2/8.2.
-Corrected mistakes (T Cell Training) and clarifications on the [Immune System page](./immune_system.md).
+- 9.2.
+(4.2. commits) Corrected mistakes (T Cell Training) and clarifications on the [Immune System page](./immune_system.md).
 - 2.2.
 How [Movement](./covid19.md#movement) helps to produce a good immune response and helps recovering from Covid on the [Covid-19 page](./covid19.md).
 - 2.2.
 Many small updates and clarifications across the page.
 E.g. added the importance of ventilation of stairwells in [large buildings](./controlling.md#large-buildings) on the Controlling page.